 Traditional Apprenticeships are our way of giving back to our craft & the communities we serve.
-These apprenticeships last four years and are a weekly commitment, 48 weeks out of the year.
+These apprenticeships last four years and are a weekly commitment, thirty-two hours a month, eleven months out of the year.
 If chosen for this type of apprenticeship it will require a written contract and the ability to travel internationally.
-We have an extension shop we staff seasonally in Europe and international travel cannot be restricted.
+We have an extension shop we staff seasonally in Europe & Brazil; therefore, international travel cannot be restricted.
 Must be 18 years of age and not a felon, since international travel is a requirement of this posting.

-There is a 60 day probationary period before a contract is signed.
 If the contract is broken for conditions outside of said contract the former apprentice will be liable to pay a hefty stipend.
 The stipend protects the Guild and allows us to bring in extra people to fill that person's spot.
-The apprentice /shop relationship is as it was in the old days and without apprentices a shop cannot work smoothly.
-At the end of your four years you will take the Journeyworkers Exam and are allowed multiple attempts to pass.
+The apprentice/shop relationship is as it was in the old days and without apprentices a shop cannot work smoothly and without the shop the apprentices cannot learn.
+At the end of your four years, you will take the Journeyworkers Exam and are allowed multiple attempts to pass.

 Please check out our Apprentice FAQ for more information.